hydrosoc/rhydro_EGU18/README.md

   install.packages(c("rnrfa", "lfstat", "osmdata", "tidyverse", "sf", "leaflet", "ncdf4","lubridate", "ggplot2", "raster", "rgdal", "airGRteaching", "airGR"))
 - For the netCDF presentation, sample gridded data for 2015-06 can be downloaded directly by clicking <a href="https://catalogue.ceh.ac.uk/datastore/eidchub/b745e7b1-626c-4ccc-ac27-56582e77b900/chess_precip_201506.nc" rel="nofollow">here</a> and the catchment shapefile can be downloaded from <a href="http://nrfa.ceh.ac.uk/data/station/spatial_download/12001" rel="nofollow">here</a> (see acknowledgments in presentation).

-## Topics for 2018:
+## Layout of the session:
-- Recent R updates and packages
+- Introduction to the short course - Louise Slater
-- Accessing hydrological data using web APIs, with a demo of the rnrfa package - Claudia Vitolo
+- Accessing hydrological data using web APIs (a demo of the rnrfa package) - Claudia Vitolo
-- Reading and visualising large-scale gridded data (netCDF) - Louise Slater
+- Extracting netCDF climate data for hydrological analyses (reading and visualising gridded data) - Louise Slater
-- Processing, modelling and visualising hydrological data in R (tidyverse) - Alexander Hurley
+- Processing, modelling and visualising hydrological data in R (tidyverse; piping, mapping and nesting) - Alexander Hurley
-- Hydrological modelling (airGR) and teaching modelling (airGRteaching) - Guillaume Thirel
+- Hydrological modelling and teaching modelling (airGR and airGRteaching) - Guillaume Thirel
-- An introduction to the smires and lfstat (low flow statistics) packages - Tobias Gauster
+- Typical hydrological tasks in R (List columns, Leaflet and coordinate transformation, Open Street Maps) - Tobias Gauster

 ## Resources:
 - <a href="https://odelaigue.github.io/airGR/" rel="nofollow">airGR</a> - a description of the airGR package (IRSTEA GR Hydrological Models)